pingcap/docs-tidb-operator/en/access-dashboard.md

 > **Note:**
 >
-> `port-forward` default bind IP 127.0.0.1, if you want to access the machine runs `port-forward`, you can specify `--address` flag to bind the IP address.
+> By default, `port-forward` binds to the IP address 127.0.0.1.
+If you need to use another IP address to access the machine running the `port-forward` command, you can add the `-address` option and specify the IP address to be bound.

 ## Access TiDB Dashboard by Ingress